romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the benefits of using GitHub Packages within workflows?
+Q: What are the benefits of using GitHub Packages within workflows?
 <details><summary>Show the answer</summary><p>

 - **It integrates seamlessly with GitHub Actions for automating package publishing and consumption**